rudelm/rudelm.github.io/content/post/2021/11/30/setup-minio-as-backup-target-for-synology-hyperbackup/index.md

 Be aware, this is a very slow operation (around 5MB/s on a Raspberry Pi 3b).

 ## Run as docker container
 I've had some troubles with the setup of minio so I've tried to use it via docker.

+### Install docker
+There's a really good [documentation](https://docs.docker.com/engine/install/raspberry-pi-os/#install-using-the-repository) for installing the official docker packages and not the ones provided by Rasbpian.
+Quite nice and worked out of the box.

+### Minio in docker
 On my raspberry Pi 3b, I required an arvm7 compatible image.
 The official docker image doesn't provide this so I've selected this one instead: `tobi312/minio:latest`

 I've setup my `docker-compose.yml` like this: